 The ability to discern notes and keys by ear is one of the most coveted abilities in music.
-Some musicians are born with the ability, while other struggle for years to learn it.
+Some musicians are born with the ability, while others struggle for years to learn it.

 Once you are able to easily decipher the differences between key properties, the next ear training exercise for guitar players is all about singing.
 Don’t worry if you can’t single very well, as I myself cannot either, yet I still learned my notes.
 Play an open E.